Angel5215/100DaysOfSwiftUI/LayoutAndGeometry/README.md

 - The simplest alignment option is to use the `alignment` parameter of the `frame()` modifier.
 Another option is to use the `alignment` parameter of a stack.

 - SwiftUI provides an `alignmentGuide()` modifier to create custom alignments.
 It takes two parameters: the guide we want to change and a closure that returns a new alignment.
 The closure is given a **`ViewDimensions`** object that contains the width and height of its view, along with the ability to read its various edges.

+- To define a custom layout guide you should create an extension on either `VerticalAlignment` or `HorizontalAlignment`, and be a custom type that conforms to the `AlignmentID` protocol.